wikimedia/abstract-wikipedia-data-science/README.md

    Collects full info about Scribunto modules from the list of the wikis, stored in Sources, using Wikimedia API; saves this info to Scripts table.

+   Can be used to revise the info about pages, stored in the Scripts table.
+For this, use `--revise` argument.

 3. db_script.py